How to Replace a Broken Thermostat

 Mount the Faceplate

-Gently push excess wire into the wall and add some fiberglass or other fire-resistant insulation to cover up the hole.
+Gently push the excess wire into the wall and add some fiberglass or other fire-resistant insulation to cover up the hole.
 Mount the base, using drywall anchors if needed to securely screw in the faceplate.

 Fit the Thermostat onto the Plate